topoftheblock/topoftheblock/README.md

 Inhouse Consulting at Schaeffler Group: Designed game-theoretic models for auction-based procurement.
 Evaluated supplier risk using probit and logit regressions.

 ## Current and Upcoming AI Projects
-*  [Agentic Model Tuning with Autoresearch](https://github.com/topoftheblock/autoresearch) - A comparative study evaluating autonomous LLM research loops against Bayesian optimization, inspired by Andrej Karpathy's 2026 AutoResearch paradigm.
+*  [Research Project on Autoresearch](https://github.com/topoftheblock/autoresearch) - A comparative study evaluating autonomous LLM research loops against Bayesian optimization, inspired by Andrej Karpathy's 2026 AutoResearch paradigm.

 *  [Backtesting Strategy with Autoresearch](https://github.com/topoftheblock/autoresearch-backtesting) - An automated machine learning pipeline that predicts the daily directional movement of the S&P 500 ETF.
 The system uses an autonomous Large Language Model agent to iteratively rewrite its own PyTorch neural network architecture, optimizing for improved Sharpe Ratio and Strategy Return in a simulated trading environment.